rkwitt/rkwitt.github.io/index.md

 ![](uni.png)

-I am a full professor for machine learning in the [Department of Computer Science](https://informatik.uni-salzburg.at/) at the
+I am a full professor for **machine learning** in the [Department of Computer Science](https://informatik.uni-salzburg.at/) at the
-[Univ. of Salzburg](https://www.uni-salzburg.at/), Austria.
+[Univ. of Salzburg (PLUS)](https://www.uni-salzburg.at/), Austria.
 Prior to that, I was part of the medical imaging and computer vision group at [Kitware Inc.](https://www.kitware.com/), North Carolina, USA.
 My research spans multiple areas, but mostly focusses on theoretical and practical aspects of learning methods that allow to leverage and control structural characteristics of data.

 ## News